-The Family Dynamic: A Canadian Perspective, Margaret Ward (2011).
+The Family Dynamic: A Canadian Perspective, 7th Canadian edition.
+Mark Belanger and Margaret Ward (2018).
 Nelson.

-ISBN: 13: 978-0-17-65200-3 videos and video clips will be announced in advance in class.
+Supplementary materials: videos, excerpts from peer-reviewed journals, papers, and discussions from various sources will be used in this class.
+The titles and topics of videos and video clips will be announced in advance in class.
 Whenever journals and papers are unavailable on the Internet, hardcopies will be distributed in class.
 If materials are available online, web links will be provided.